Pulkovo Airport Expansion, Pulkovo, Russian Federation

 The Northern Capital Gateway consortium includes Fraport AG (35.5%), VTB Bank of Russia (57.5%) and Greek Copelouzos Group (7%).

-Phase II will involve the reconstruction of the domestic terminal that will be connected to the new international terminal.
-The group plans to invest €1bn ($1.32bn) during the period of the airport's modernisation.
+Phase II will involve reconstruction of the domestic terminal that will be connected to the new international terminal.
+The group plans to invest €1bn ($1.32bn) on the modernisation, which is scheduled for completion by 2016.

 Pulkovo airport terminals